personal finance | july 7, 2025

 With a will, you are able to dictate your desires.
 You can specify who will receive your assets, name a guardian for your minor children, and name a trustworthy executor who will be responsible for distributing your assets according to your plan upon your death.
 Moreover, your will can be used to establish trusts and name trustees to control the distribution and management of your money.
 Those trusts can be used to accomplish specific goals, such as funding a child’s education or caring for an elderly parent.

 Only certain assets are distributed according to your will: individually owned assets, your share of assets held as tenants in common, and assets for which your estate is the beneficiary.
 Other methods of distributing assets include other joint property ownership types and beneficiary designations.
 Certain types of assets can pass directly to the named beneficiaries without going through your will and the process of probate.
 These include life insurance death benefits, retirement accounts, payable-on-death bank accounts, and securities registered with transfer-on-death beneficiaries.
 Also, property owned jointly with another person—for example, a mutual fund owned jointly by a mother and son with the right of survivorship—passes automatically to the surviving joint owner.
-Keep in mind that these assets are still included in your taxable estate, even though they pass outside of a will.
-In 2023, the estate tax exemption per individual is $12.92 million.
-(Note that relatively few estates pay any tax.)
+These assets are still included in your taxable estate, even though they pass outside of a will.
+In 2025, the estate tax exemption per individual is $13.99 million, so relatively few estates pay any tax.

 Revocable living trust